 (5) under the influence of a combination of alcohol and any drug or drugs to a degree that renders the person incapable of safely driving a vehicle.

-Put simply, the prosecutor essentially only needs to prove that (1) a person was driving while (2) under the influence of alcohol or drugs.
-While this may seem straight forward, a knowledgeable defense attorney can, and should, challenge every piece of evidence to make a guilty verdict difficult or impossible.
+Put simply, the prosecutor essentially only need to prove that (1) a person was driving while (2) under the influence of alcohol or drugs.
+While this may seem straightforward, a knowledgeable defense attorney can, and should, challenge every piece of evidence to make a guilty verdict difficult or impossible.

 In every Kansas DUI, the government must prove every element of a DUI as prescribed in K.S.A.
 8-1567.
-While terms like "vehicle,” may have ordinary meanings, the terms that follow also have legal requirements that must be met.
-Those legal requirements, called elements of the crime, follow.
+While terms like "vehicle" may have ordinary meanings, the terms also have legal requirements that must be met.
+If those legal requirements are not met, you are not guilty.